Are you ready to explore Berlin’s historical trains and stations on a fascinating walking tour?

 The Berlin Hauptbahnhof: A Modern Marvel

-Trains from the GDR Era at Ostbahnhof
+Trains from GDR Era at Ostbahnhof

 A Trip to Potsdam: The Historic Station